Sharan-G-S/Sharan-G-S/README.md

 ## 💞️ Collaboration Opportunities
 I am always eager to collaborate on:
 - Robotics competitions like DD Robocon.
-- Research projects in AI, Image Processing, and IoT.
+- Research projects in AI, Image Processing, and Data Science
 - Innovative platforms for social and environmental impact.

 ## 📈 Achievements